-Above, we discussed the performance and operation of O-DCF in low-collision scenarios.
+We have so far described O-DCF for the perfect sensing case.
 However, sensing is often imperfect, as illustrated in Fig. 5.
-RTS-CTS-like virtual sensing in O-DCF is not a complete solution, because just a naive choice of access probability and transmission length may generate a self-feeding loop where collisions increase queue lengths, which in turn leads to more aggressive access and thus heavier collisions, especially under the CW adaptation (defined in Section V-A) [23].
+RTS-CTS-like virtual sensing in O-DCF is not a complete solution, because just a naive choice of access probability and transmission length may generate a self-feeding loop where collisions increase queue lengths, which in turn leads to more aggressive access and thus heavier collisions, especially under the CW adaptation (defined in Section VI-A) [25].
 Our queue based initial CW with BEB substantially lessens such bad impacts.
 In HT, if the queue lengths of hidden nodes are large, BEB lets each node increase its CW, so that with small time cost, a transmission succeeds.
 This successful transmission generally decreases the queue lengths, preventing CW from being too small due to queue based initial CW selection.
 In IA, collisions are asymmetric.
 Suppose that at some time, advantaged and disadvantaged flows have small and large queue lengths, respectively.
 Then, the disadvantaged flow will have a smaller initial CW, thus leading to successful transmissions and simultaneously the advantaged flows will hear CTS signalling (responding to RTS from the disadvantaged flow) and stop their attempts.
 This helps a lot in providing fairness between two asymmetric flows.
 The packet capture effects can be handled by our method similarly to the IA scenario, i.e., interference asymmetry.
 For example, in HT with capture, similar behaviors to the IA case occur between weak and strong nodes.

 Fig. 5.
 Example topologies of imperfect sensing and packet capture.
-In network graphs, vertices represent nodes, dotted lines represent connectivity, and arrows represent flows. (a) HT; (b) IA; (c) HT with capture: a thin arrow for weak signal.
+In network graphs, vertices represent nodes, dotted lines represent connectivity, and arrows represent flows. (a) HT; (b) HT with capture; (c) IA: a thin arrow for weak signal.